Diusrex/275-Final-Project/TicTacToe/readme.txt

     To win the game, you must get three sections in a row, like in normal Tic Tac Toe.

 AI descripion:
     The ai is based on minimax.
-This means that, when choosing its next move, it assumens that the other player will minimize the score of this ai, and it will attempt to maximize its score.
+This means that, when choosing its next move, it assumes that the other player will minimize the score of this ai, and it will attempt to maximize its score.
 When determining score, any score the other player may accrue is negative (because their score will hurt this bots score), and any score this player may gain is positive.
+        My solution varies from minimax though, because as it recurses down the moves, the score from nodes (boxes and sections) that were traversed from above will be added to the score of the current node.
+This means that when a node returns its score (due to reaching maxDepth), that score will not be altered (although it may be ignored due to there being better scores for the nearest section).

     The reason why the maxDepth (which determines how many moves the player will look forward) is relatively low, is because the first depth checks upto 9 positions, the second checks up to 81 distinct positions, and the third checks up to 729 distinct positions.
 These are distinct becuase what was played before these spots were chosen will be different.
+So the complexity is roughly 9^maxDepth.
         However, over time, the maxDepth is increased because there will simply not be that many possible moves, because the

-    The ai will look 3 to 5 moves ahead, depending on how far into the game it is.
+    The ai will look 3 to 6 moves ahead, depending on how far into the game it is.
+However, becuase the scoring method could use improvements, the ai is beatable

     The ai will recursively determine the score for each initial starting box, with the following pattern:
         For each box that may be played in box, will call CalculateBoxScore.
 This fucntion will calculate the score of that box within the section that it is in, such as if it will block an opponents two in a row, if it will win the section for this player, etc.